 7. Smoked Salmon & Cream Cheese

 I love smoked salmon for backpacking!
-Since they’re sold in vacuum sealed packs, you don’t need to worry too much about a mess or smell while you’re hiking.
+Since they’re sold in vacuum-sealed packs, you don’t need to worry too much about a mess or smell while you’re hiking.
 It’s perfect for a weekend hike.
-I wouldn’t recommend keeping it unrefrigerated for too long, so you want to eat it in the first couple days of your hike.
+I wouldn’t recommend keeping it unrefrigerated for too long, so you want to eat it in the first couple of days of your hike.

 8. Chia Pudding

 Chia seeds are packed with protein, fiber, and omega-3.
 I love adding them to oatmeal!
 But I tried brainstorming how else I can eat more while on the trial.
 The answer?
 Chai pudding!
 Mix dehydrated milk, water, and chia seeds.
 You can add in some cinnamon, vanilla or sugar for some extra flavor.
 Or top it off in the morning with dried fruit and notes.